RENOLEVES/sumo-traffic-py/README.md

 Contains the following files:
 * [createChargingStations.py](../../wiki/CreateChargingStations.py)
-* routeToCharge.py

 createChargingStation.py : Creates a SUMO additional file containing the charging stations provided by a CSV, JSON, or XML. <br/>
-routeToCharge.py : Reroutes vehicles to the closest charging station when low on battery power.
-Can only be run while a traCI connection has been established to a SUMO server.

 <label><h3> Create Map </h3></label>
 Creates SUMO network files from OSM files.
 OSM files can be given directly or a larger OSM file and a boundary file can be provided.